Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 I made the switch to a vegan lifestyle in January 2016.
 It is easily one of the best decisions I have ever made in my life.
 I never knew that I could enjoy it nearly as much as I do.

-My youngest child, Ih-z, is the reason why Robyn and I decided to go vegan.
+My youngest child, Elwood, is the reason why Robyn and I decided to go vegan.
 We didn’t do it for her health, nor did we force her to do it.
-On the contrary, Elisabeth was the driving force behind us becoming a vegan household.
+On the contrary, Elwood was the driving force behind us becoming a vegan household.

 Since that change, we have all grown to embrace our vegan lives and mostly eat a whole foods diet.
 There is still room for some fun vegan foods in the mix.
 (And “YES”, there are LOTS of FUN vegan foods and restaurants out there.)
 My wife cooks most nights and uses very little oil or processed items.
 Eating out – especially while travelling – is a little bit challenging at times, but we have found ways to do that with a little creativity.